SchweizerischeBundesbahnen/journey-service/ProductCategory.md

 # ProductCategory Overview

-The underlying Public-Transportation Router may distinct 10 Product categories which are described by **SBB P Data-Management** below (Data may change over time, consider this as guideline and not as current exact match.).
+The underlying Public-Transportation Router may distinct 10 Product categories which are described by **SBB P Data-Management** below (Data may change over time, consider this as guideline and not as current exact match).

 Important:
 * relates to v580 [FIScommun 06 Harmonisierung Verkehrsmittel](https://www.allianceswisspass.ch/de/asp/Downloadsindex.php?section=downloads&download=14462)